![]() |

 A 1909 Photograph. |

 Rev. Florence Kollock's successor was Dr. Rufus A. White, who quickly became known for his oratory.
 Dr. White, who also preached character above creed, was a member of the Chicago Board of Education for five years; and he was a founder of the Chicago Bureau of Charities, which combined several charities into one.
-He started the Penny Savings Society in which children could save their pennies, nickels, and dimes in a bank.
+He started the Penny Savings Society, where children could save pennies, nickels, and dimes in a bank.
 He achieved the highest honorary degree of a Master Mason, the 33rd degree; he gave travelogues of his worldwide trips using a stereopticon in Medinah Temple for at least 14 years to thousands of people in the audience at a time.
-In the 1920s he gave sermons on the radio from People's Liberal Church; he was a founder of Oakhaven Old People's Home and was responsible for it becoming the Washington and Jane Smith Home, which is now Smith Village, one of the premiere senior living facilities in the nation.
+In the 1920s, he gave sermons on the radio from People's Liberal Church; he was a founder of Oakhaven Old People's Home and was responsible for it becoming Washington and Jane Smith Home, which is now Smith Village, one of the premier senior living facilities in the nation.

 Dr. White moved from Englewood to Beverly-Morgan Park in 1922, likely to oversee the building of Oakhaven.
-He died in 1937 after having served over 44 years as minister of People's Liberal Church.
+He died in 1937 after serving over 44 years as minister of the People's Liberal Church.

 He served as honorary chairman of the Campaign for the Castle begun by Clara Nieburger to seek funds to purchase the Castle.
 The Fellowship moved into the Castle in the spring of 1942.
-Dr. Bradley, who became one of the most prominent ministers in the nation and was celebrated as such in a 1937 article that appeared in Time, gave a talk on the Castle lawn in June 1942 in honor of Clara and Edward Nieburger.
-In 1951 People's Liberal Church merged with Beverly Unitarian Fellowship, and in 1957 the name was changed to Beverly Unitarian Church.
+Dr. Bradley, one of the nation's most prominent ministers and was celebrated as such in a 1937 article that appeared in Time, gave a talk on the Castle lawn in June 1942 in honor of Clara and Edward Nieburger.
+In 1951 People's Liberal Church merged with Beverly Unitarian Fellowship, and 1957 the name was changed to Beverly Unitarian Church.

 Compiled by Dr. Neil Gale, Ph.D.